github/vscode-codeql/CONTRIBUTING.md

 #### Running the tests

+Pre-requisites:
+1. Run `npm run build`.
-You will need to have `npm run watch` running in the background.
+2. You will need to have `npm run watch` running in the background.

 ##### 1. From the terminal